HassanEssam0110/MiniProjectJS-RGB-GameJS-/README.md

 This project provides an ideal introduction to *RGB colors*, offering a simple yet captivating game environment that fosters learning in young minds.

-Feel free to contribute, share, or utilize this project as a valuable educational resource for budding learners!